13 Tips on How to Save Money on Groceries Before You Shop

 PS – Be sure to download your store-specific apps, as most of them have digital coupons available!

-PPS – Be sure to download your coupon rebate apps like ibotta and Fetch Rewards (sign up here to get 2,000 free points!).
-Again, you’re not going to get rich doing this.
-But remember, it only takes 30 seconds max to use these, and it all adds up!
+PPS – Be sure to download a rebate app like ibotta (click and sign up for a $10 bonus!) and Fetch Rewards (sign up to get 2,000 free points!).
+Again, you’re not going to get rich clipping coupons or scanning.
+But remember, it only takes 10 seconds max to use these, and it all adds up!
+(If you really want to 10x your rewards, see my favorite Fetch Rewards hack right here when I go to Target to shop.)

 For example, with ibotta, I have earned $261 in rebates.
 Not a lot, but it’s enough for me to buy myself a birthday present every year!
 Plus, with ibotta, you can link some of your loyalty card accounts to it so it will automatically save!
 I do this with Target; I never have to do anything to get rebates, I just transfer the rebate money to my account!
 Easy peasy lemon squeezy!

 Couponing gets a bad rep, BUT you can absolutely save money with it if you know what you are doing!
+So grab the Coupons.com app and start saving!
 One year, maybe it was 2012, I saved over $13,000 in one year by couponing.
 (Yes, I had a lot of time on my hands that year, so I tracked everything.)
 It became a game to me to see what I could get for a super low price!
 It was fun, and it was addicting for sure!

 Buyer beware, couponing is great if you have a strategy.
 Yet, you can quickly get into trouble by…